 A Michigan cyberbullying law?
 It may happen soon.
 Last week, The State Senate Judiciary Committee approved a new amendment to its 2011 anti-bullying statute – a statute which requires schools to develop a plan to protect students from harassment, intimidation, and physical violence.

-What Will The New Michigan Cyberbullying Law Do?
+What Will The Michigan Cyberbullying Law Do?

 Family of Bullied Teen Spearhead’s Michigan Online Harassment Amendment

-Potential Problem With Michigan’s Anti-Cyberbullying Law
+Potential Problem With Michigan’s Cyberbullying Law

-Legally speaking, what makes the new Michigan law interesting is that the state is essentially giving schools permission to regulate their student body off campus.
+Legally speaking, what makes the Michigan cyberbullying bill interesting is that the state is essentially giving schools permission to regulate their student body off campus.
 After all, Internet harassment and cyberbullying can happen any time of day – at school, at home and anywhere in between.